instantwifi/appernetic-hugo-project/content/post/how-to-create-a-secure-wireless-network-wifi-for-your-airbnb-guests.md

 The easiest way to do that is using a WiFi router that offers guest access/guest zone as a built in feature.
 Many routers today have that feature such as Asus, TP-Link, Netgear, Linksys and Ubiquity and the vendors usually have instructions how to do this and there are How-To's that are easy to find.

 [TP-Link][1]
-[Configure guest network on a dual band wireless network router][2]
+[How to configure guest network on a dual band wireless network router][2] How can

 ## Configuring the guest network
 Log in to the router and select Guest Network (or something similar) from the admin view.
 Give the the network a meaningful name (SSID).